acets-team/ace/README.md

         password: fd('password')
       })

-      await fe.POST('/api/sign-up', { body, bitKey: 'signUp' }) // a bit is a boolean signal 💃 & this path & body have autocomplete!
+      await apiSignUp({ body, bitKey: 'signUp' }) // a bit is a boolean signal 💃 & the body has autocomplete!
     })

     return <>